saiarlen/logmojo/README.md

-# Logger EMP (Local Monitor)
+# Logmojo (Log Monitor)

 A high-performance, centralized log management and server monitoring agent.
-Designed for speed and simplicity, it provides instant log searching (using `grep`/`zgrep` under the hood), system metrics, and basic service management without heavy database ingestion for logs.
+Designed for speed and simplicity, it provides instant log searching (using `grep`/`zgrep` under the hood), system metrics, and advance service management without heavy database ingestion for logs.

 ## 🚀 Key Features